ToastCoder/ToastCoder/README.md

 * A passionate Electronics Undergrad.
 * Having primary interest towards Software Development, but more specifically gearing myself towards AI/ML/DL.
 * Secondary interest towards UNIX based and UNIX like Operating Systems.
-* Skilled in Python, Machine Learning, Linux and Git.
+* Skilled in languages like Python,C,C++,Java and Bash.
-* Proficient in C,C++,Java and Python
+* Skilled in domains like Machine Learning, Linux and Git.

 ## Github Statistics: